|

 Should I follow?

-No, Finrod is safe-Lady Eowyn is my priority now.
-And he ran
+No, Finrod is safe.
+Lady Eowyn is my priority now.

-back towards the healing cave.
-Master Dínendal was already
+He ran back towards the healing cave.
+Master Dínendal

-Then he ran into the forest in pursuit of the errant woman.
+And he plunged into the forest, in pursuit of the errant woman.

-"Why is it that we are always in the place furthest from
+"Why are we always in the place furthest from the

-the action?" asked Orodreth.
-They had been sitting in the
+action?" said Orodreth.
+He and Valandil had been sitting

-trees, keeping a watch on the castle, since the orc attack had
+in the trees, keeping a watch on the castle, since the orc attack

 "Perhaps Prince Legolas just wants to keep his old Mirkwood